Building Custom Modules#

 Motivation#

-It is recommended that third party modules be created within directories external to the xmera project tree.
+It is recommended that third party modules be created within a single folder external to the xmera project tree.
 This allows one to replace the xmera project files completely separate from the third party module files.

 Note